MIDS-scaling-up/v2/week05/hw/README.md

-# PLEASE DO NOT ATTEMPT as we are revising and will update shortly
-## Homework 5: TF2 and TF1
+# Homework 5: TF2 and TF1

 ## Introduction to Tensorflow v2
 The idea of this homework is to serve as an introduction to [TensorFlow](https://www.tensorflow.org/).
-TensorFlow 2 has just been GA'ed - and it is based on [Keras](https://keras.io/), which you encountered in Session 4 and (hope you agree) is much easier to use.
+TensorFlow 2 is based on [Keras](https://keras.io/), which you encountered in Session 4 and (hope you agree after reviewing section 2 of this homework) is much easier to use than Tensorflow 1.

-* Start the tf2 container: `docker run --privileged --rm -p 8888:8888 -d w251/keras:dev-tx2-4.3_b132`
+* Start the tf2 container: `docker run --privileged --rm -p 8888:8888 -d w251/tensorflow:nx-dp4.4`.
+Note that our docker image is based on the NGC TF2 image with the addition of jupyter and a few other things.
+Take a moment to review and reflect on this [docker file](https://github.com/MIDS-scaling-up/v2/blob/master/backup/tensorflow/Dockerfile.nx-dp4.4).
-* As we did before, find out associated token - e.g. note the container id and then ussue `docker logs <container_id>` and find the token.
-Use it to connect to your tx2 via browser on port 8888
+* Use the password `nvidia`
 * Glance through the [TF2 beginner lab](https://www.tensorflow.org/tutorials/quickstart/beginner).
-Download this notebook from the TF hub and upload it to your TX2 container.
+Download this notebook from the TF hub and upload it to your NX container.
 Run it to completion.
 * What's the structure of the network that's being used for classification?
 How good is it?
 Based on what you learned in homework 4, can you beat it?
 Hint: use something like [this](https://github.com/dragen1860/TensorFlow-2.x-Tutorials/tree/master/01-TF2.0-Overview) if you need an inspiration.
 * Repeat for the [TF2 Quickstart lab](https://www.tensorflow.org/tutorials/images/transfer_learning_with_hub).
-Download / upload to TX2 and run to completion.
+Download / upload to NX and run to completion.
+* Remove the pip install instructions, yuo don't need them
-* Note: you'll have to make changes to the code and fix the OOM errors.
+* Note: you'll have to make changes to the code and if you encounter the OOM errors.
 Hint: what is your batch size?
 * Can you improve model accuracy?
 Hint: are your layers frozen?